 There are a number of professionals that can benefit from having staging & rigging insurance.
-If you work in the following industries, you may want to inquire about entertainment insurance: concert audio equipment installation, stage set-up and take down, light rigging, pyrotechnic shows, and firework companies and manufacturers.
+If you work in the following industries, you may want to inquire about entertainment insurance: concert audio equipment installation, stage set-up and take down, light rigging, and pyrotechnic shows.
 You may also want to consider staging & rigging insurance if you work as an audio technician, touring entertainer, sound engineer, stage line operator, or amusement park designer.
 Businesses involved in speaker rigging or travelling theatricals should also be protected by entertainment insurance.

 General Liability Insurance